 The Glasgow Coma Scale measures states of consciousness to indicate the severity of an ABI.
 The Paediatric Glasgow Coma Scale is for children up to five years old.

 Here we hope to set out what these terms actually mean for your child.

 But before we look at how a child’s consciousness can be affected by an acquired brain injury, it may be helpful to talk about what our ‘consciousness’ actually is.

 Our consciousness can be broken down into two key parts4, 5:

 - Wakefulness: at its simplest, how awake we are.
-Clinicians will look to see whether a child is opening their eyes (among other tests).
+A doctor will look to see whether a child is opening their eyes (among other tests).

 - Awareness: how aware we are of our surroundings, the people around us, and of ourselves.
-Clinicians might look to see if a child turns their head towards a sound (again, among other tests).4
+A doctor might look to see if a child turns their head towards a sound (again, among other tests).4

 Together these two elements make up our consciousness.